ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

-Because [observation does not have side effects](#observing-a-signal-does-not-have-side-effects), a `Signal` never customizes events for different observers.
+Because [observation does not have side effects](#observing-a-signal-does-not-have-side-effects), a `Signal` never customizes events for different [observers][].
 When an event is sent upon a signal, it will be [synchronously](#events-are-sent-synchronously-by-default) distributed to all observers that are attached at that time, much like how `NSNotificationCenter` sends notifications.